-p.
-23 Bar 168 and 523 R.H.
-GE contains the following, possibly ori-
+Bar 168 and 523 R.H.
+GE contains the following, possibly original notation of the second beat:

 Bar 169 R.H.
 The fingering, discussed in the Performance Commentary, difficult to decipher and with an unclear meaning, is added to FED.